Robin Greenfield’s Commitment to Financial and Corporate Transparency

 -Lomi provided us with a composting device to try.

-2020
+2020 Relationships

 Guerrilla Foundation (a nonprofit) donated $15,000 to co-produce a series of 15 videos.
 This was donated to a fiscal sponsor nonprofit (LINGO) that I partnered with to produce this series.

 Vivobarefoot donated $5,000 to Winona’s Hemp Farm for a social media promotion.
 I use media and social media opportunities to raise funds for organizations I support.
 Learn more about that here.
 Vivobarefoot is a company with a mission very much in alignment with mine.
-This was a promotion of their marketplace that “revives, reconditions and resells worn and returned footwear from the brand” as well as raised awareness about over-consumption of footwear and clothing and let people know that there are alternatives to the the unethical shoe companies out there.
+This was a promotion of their marketplace that “revives, reconditions and resells worn and returned footwear from the brand” as well as raises awareness about over-consumption of footwear and clothing and lets people know that there are alternatives to the unethical shoe companies out there.

-2019
+2019 Relationships

-No business relations to report.
+No financial relations to report.

-2018
+2018 Relationships

-I shared some of these products on social media because I believe that people will be able to benefit from them in living a more sustainable life.
-I made
+I shared some of these products on social media because I believe that people will be able to benefit from these items in living a more sustainable life.
+I made a video about Life Without Plastic earlier in the year, before this exchange.
+I’ve become friends with the founders of the company, and we support each other’s missions.

 Abeego supplied me with beeswax food wraps.

-ONNO supplied me with about 8 t-shirts.
+ONNO supplied me with about eight T-shirts.

-There is no formal agreement, just to organically promote their t-shirts.
+There is no formal agreement, just to organically promote their T-shirts.

 Berkey supplied me with a water filter.